Micron – targets at 470 and 640 USD amid AI memory shortage

 Sanjay Mehrotra noted that data centres accounted for over 50% of revenue for the first time in the company’s history, driven by strong demand for AI memory chips.
 He also acknowledged the weakness in consumer segments such as PCs and smartphones but expressed confidence that growth would resume in the second half of the fiscal year.

-Investors reacted negatively to the outlook, with Micron’s stock falling by over 13% after the report was published.
+Investors reacted negatively to the outlook, with Micron’s stock falling by over 13% after the report results were published.

-On 20 March 2025, Micron released its Q2 fiscal 2025 report, covering the period ending on 27 February.
+On 20 March 2025, Micron released its Q2 results for the 2025 financial year, covering the period ended 27 February.
 Below are the report highlights:

 • Revenue: 8.05 billion USD (+38%)